flood-protocol/flood-contracts/README.md

 ### Fee-on-tranfer Tokens

-Fee-on-transfer tokens are not supported.
+Fee-on-transfer tokens are semi-supported.
 If an offer item has a fee-on-transfer token, the fulfiller will receive less than the amount specified in the item.
-If a consideration item has a fee-on-transfer token, the transaction will revert.
+If a consideration item has a fee-on-transfer token, the offerer will receive less than the requested amount, which breaks a core invariant.

 ### Fulfillers with Balance